yosStudent/middlewareforAPI/proxy-managment-api/README.md

 # Proxy Management API

-A Flask-based API to manage proxy configurations using the Webshare API.
+A Flask-based API to manage proxy configurations using the root service API.

 ## Features
 - **Fetch Proxies**: Retrieve all proxies.